Kyriosity/read-write/README+/software/docu/README+/design-record.md

 ### Log/Blog

-Commit comments can make a skeleton of the design log.
+Accurate and meaningful commit comments can make a skeleton of the design log.
 Theoretically automated but practically there will be too many mixed entries with white noise.

 Just a daily (semi-weekly) log (or blog) on notable decisions could be a great help in documenting the pace of design.